Rigged Configurations and Cylindric Loop Schur Functions: Formula for the first shape of a rigged configuration

 \section{Formula for the first shape of a rigged configuration}

 In this section, we prove Conjecture \ref{conj:shapes} for the first shape $\nu^{(1)}$ of the rigged configuration.
 In Section \ref{sec:main-theorem}, we write down the main result following the description of Conjecture \ref{conj:shapes} and discuss its relation with the box-ball systems.
 In Section \ref{sec:simplify} we show that related functions have a simplified expression in our case.
-The proofs start from Section \ref{sec:energy-tropical}.
+The proofs begin in Section \ref{sec:energy-tropical}.